sylvaticus/DICEModel.jl/docs/src/results.md

     "r1"       => (label="R = 1%", linestyle=:solid, colour=:lightskyblue, markershape=:diamond, markercolor=:lightskyblue, markerstrokecolor=:lightskyblue)
 )

-# Run them and collect the results in the "results" dictionary
+# Run the scenarios and collect their results in the "results" dictionary
 results = Dict([s => run_dice_scenario(s) for s in scenarios])
 times  = results["cbopt"].times.+2020

-base_attributes = (label="Base", markershape=:utriangle, markercolor=:red, colour=:red)
 ```

+## Main results and comparison with the official GAMS version

 ---